Not using your full levy fund? Transfer up to 25% of it and see the benefits for a supporting business

-Employers who pay the Apprenticeship levy can transfer a maximum amount of 10% of their annual levy fund to other employers to spend on Apprenticeships.
+Employers who pay the Apprenticeship levy can transfer a maximum amount of 25% of their annual levy fund as of April 1st 2019 to other employers to spend on Apprenticeships.
 Transferred funds will be used to pay for the training and assessment cost of the Apprenticeships agreed with the receiving employer.
 We want to explain how this process works and what the benefits will be to your organisation.

 According to an Open University study published in May 2018, just 8 per cent of Apprenticeship levy funds were actually spent in the 10 months since the scheme's launch, with £1.28bn of £1.39bn paid in by businesses "sitting unused" in accounts.
 It's up to your organisation whether or not you want to spend those funds to develop the skills and knowledge of your current employees and/or recruit Apprentices, or not.
 If you choose not to spend this fund on Apprenticeships, there is no way of getting that money back or putting it to use for other business purposes so perhaps consider a transfer in order that a non-levy paying organisation can benefit.